classdojo/policies/terms.md

 All information posted or transmitted through the Service is the responsibility of the person that posted it, and we will not be liable for any errors or omissions in any content.
 ClassDojo cannot guarantee the identity of any other users with whom you may interact in the course of using the Service, or the authenticity of any data which users may provide about themselves.
 You acknowledge that all content accessed by you using the Service is at your own risk and you will be solely responsible for any damage or loss to any party resulting therefrom.
 We do not guarantee that we will publish any of your User Submissions, and reserve the right to remove User Submissions from the Service at any time for any reason, such as if we receive a notice reports a User Submission infringes someone’s intellectual property rights.

-Our automated systems analyze your User Submissions (including emails) to provide you personally relevant product features, such as customized search results, and spam and malware detection.
+Our automated systems analyze your User Submissions (including emails) to provide you personally relevant product features, such as customized search results, and for spam and malware detection.
 This analysis occurs as the content is sent, received, and when it is stored.
 ClassDojo will not analyze any Educational Records for the purpose of providing behaviorally-targeted advertising to students or parents.
-The foregoing shall not be construed to prohibit ClassDojo from marketing or advertising directly to parents so long as the marketing or advertising did not result from the use of Educational Records to provide behaviorally-targeted advertising.
+The foregoing shall not be construed to (i) prohibit ClassDojo from marketing or advertising directly to parents so long as the marketing or advertising did not result from the use of Educational Records to provide behaviorally-targeted advertising or (ii) to limit the ability of ClassDojo to use Educational Records for adaptive learning or customized student learning purposes.

 We always appreciate your feedback or other suggestions about ClassDojo, but you understand that we may use your feedback or suggestions without any obligation to compensate you for them.